Course: MATH 2040Division

 Be able to make an appropriate real-world conclusion based on the results from the hypothesis test or confidence interval.

 While being able to perform statistical computations is essential, being able to give real-world conclusions based on the results provides meaning and purpose to this field of study.
 Mastery of this skill will be measured through exams, and, at the instructor's discretion, student projects.
+Content:

 This course will include: